lovehifi/raudiolms-64bit/README.md

 >
 2./ Setting File Types on LMS: DFF and DSF formats, select Disable - Not set to Native.
 >
-3./ Check the sound card number, and run the command:
+3./ Check the sound card number, run this command:
 >
 > cat /proc/asound/cards.
 >